thearchivalone/BRS-PSP-Research-Initiative/Specifications/File Formats.md

 	* 0x20 - Start of offset list for other formats associated with this

 ===================================================================
-* Tentative Name: It's Not Some magic Again
+* Tentative Name: Internal Node Structure Animation
-* Extension: None known
+* Extension: .anm
 * Header: INSA
 * Purpose: Unknown
 * Notes: